titoditomartin/fsm/README.md

-# FSM of a Music Player
+# FSM of a Microwave

 Finite state machine (FSM) is a term used by programmers, mathematicians, engineers and other professionals to describe a mathematical model for any system that has a limited number of conditional states of being.
-A music player could be executed by using inputs to change the states of the music player itself.
+A finite state machine for a microwave would have a limited number of states that represent the different actions and modes of the device, and the transitions between those states would be triggered by specific inputs or events.

 ## States